Models form rights group ahead of New York Fashion Week

 "Models have won the genetic lottery.
 They are tall, they are beautiful, they get paid for walking," said Susan Scafidi, director of the Fashion Law Institute at New York's Fordham University and an alliance board member.
 "But they are human beings, they are not coat hangers."

-Vika Skyte, 26, is from Lithuania, has been modelling for eight years and moved to New York in September.
+Vika Skyte, 26, is from Lithuania, has been modeling for eight years and moved to New York in September.

 "It's important," she said of the alliance.
 "Models are not really protected. ...
 We're vulnerable as well because we start at a young age."